loganwoudstra/netflix-index/README.md

 ![differences_income_scatter](differences_income_scatter.png "Differences Income Scatter")

 It is important to take notice of the two extrema of the graph.
 As mentioned above, Pakistan has the cheaperest subcrition price, but it also has the lowest salary.
 Similiarly, Liechtenstein which is the country with the most expensive Netflix cost has the highest monthly salary.
 Therefore, the graph suggests that the two variables are strongly correlated to one another.
 This is confirmed when we look at the correlation coefficient, which comes out to around **0.77**.
-Obviously, there is a strong postive relation.
-However, we are not certain whether one is directly impacted by the other, becuase as we know, correlation does not imply causation.

 ## Conclusion
+As mentioned above, Pakistan has the cheapest Netflix subscription and Lichtenstein has the most expensive.
+Given that the r-value was 0.77, this suggests there is a strong correlation between the cost of Netflix and the average monthly salary of a country.
+Therefore, it appears that the external factor makes an impact, however we must be careful to not conflate correlation with causation.
+No information interseting information was found as the data displays what you would expect.
+The price of Netflix in developed nations is higher, while the price is cheaper in developing countries.

 So, in conclusion, if you are someone who pays for Netflix, it may be in your best interest to use a VPN and change your location to Pakistan.
 However, there's an even better option that we have yet to discuss.
 Really, you should stop wasting your money on subscription services altogether and just pirate everything.